mylinuxforwork/chatgpt-cli/README.md

 # Install the required python packages
 ./1-install.sh

-# Add your openai api key to openai.yaml
+# Copy the openai.yaml to your home directoy and add your openai api key.
 vim openai.yaml

 # Define the path to openai.yaml